-This practical course, delivered by experts in the field of cardiac imaging, cardiomyopathies and sports cardiology, aims to provide participants with the knowledge and skills to recognize different cardiomyopathy phenotypes and to differentiate findings suggestive of potentially lethal cardiovascular disorders from normal variants.
+Modern, advanced imaging techniques have allowed increasingly more rigorous assessment of individuals with cardiomyopathies.
+Correct interpretation is key in the differential diagnosis with structural changes that reflect physiological cardiac adaptation to exercise.
+This practical course, namely Cardiac Imaging in Cardiomyopathies and Athlete's heart, delivered by experts in the field of cardiac imaging, cardiomyopathies and sports cardiology, aims to provide participants with the knowledge and skills to recognize different cardiomyopathy phenotypes and to differentiate findings suggestive of potentially lethal cardiovascular disorders from normal variants.
 The course is highly interactive.
-Lectures will be complemented with small group, case-based workshops.
+Lectures will be complemented with small group, case-based workshops and hand-on experience.

 After this course, participants will be able to: